Configuration File

 forecastVariablestringYesThe variable being forecast.
 Currently only "price" is supported.

-displayTimezonestringNoAustralia/BrisbaneIANA timezone string used for display in pdView.
+displayTimezonestringNoAustralia/BrisbaneIANA timezone string used for display in the pd4castr UI.

-publicbooleanNofalseWhether the model is visible to other organizations.
+publicbooleanNofalseWhether the model is visible to other organisations.

 runDatetimeQuerystring or nullNonullPath to a SQL file for custom run datetime.
 See Custom run datetime.